 Quinoa – To sprout quinoa soak about 12 hours and spout in darkness for 48 hours, rinse 3 times a day.

 Rice – After an overnight soak sprout brown rice for 24 to 48 hours then cook rice by usual methods.
 This is commonly done to rice in Japan.

 Rye – Sprouted rye has all 8 essential amino acids.
-After an overnight soak sprouts appear in 2 to 3 days.
+After overnight soak sprouts appear in 2 to 3 days.
 Rinse at least two times per day.

-Wheat – Use sprouted wheat berries in breadmaking, to sprinkle over salads, to eat as cereal, and in stir frying recipes.
+Wheat – Use sprouted wheat berries in breadmaking, to sprinkle over salads, to eat as cereal, and in stir fry recipes.
 An overnight soak with 2 to 3 days sprouting time leaves a finished sprout that lasts approximately 5 days under refrigeration.

-Almond – Almond sprouts are not really sprouted but are just soaked for 10 to 12 hours in water, drained and stored in refrigerator to be eaten whole, ground into powder or made into milk.
+Almond – Almond sprouts are not really sprouted but are just soaked for 10 to 12 hours in the water, drained and stored in the refrigerator to be eaten whole, ground into powder or made into milk.

 Read more about Sprouting Almonds

-Sesame – The small sesame seed sprouts after a quick 2 to 8 hour soak and is complete in 1 to 3 days.
+Sesame – The small sesame seed sprouts after a quick 2 to 8-hour soak and is complete in 1 to 3 days.
 Use 2/3 cup sesame seeds to yield 1 cup finished sprouts.

 Sunflower – Sunflower seeds sprouts are among the easiest to grow.
 After an overnight soak, drain them and let them sprout for about 18 hours.
 After a final and complete drain, store them in the refrigerator.